ajsmith/binf702-project/research-notes.md

 classes.
 The third question is how to test the validity of the class predictor with data.
 What is the probability?“

+    > Alex: Addressed by Question 1, 2, 3 in the proposal.

 “The methodology of class prediction can be applied to any measurable distinction among tumors.” (golub, 1999) So, we could also follow these class prediction and class discovery in our project.

+    > Alex: Addressed by Question 1, 2, 3 in the proposal.

 “Class discovery methods could also be used to search for fundamental mechanisms that cut across distinct types of cancers.
 For example, one